 What are Book Royalties?

+This free book royalty calculator helps you to determine what royalties you can receive with self-publishing and traditional publishing routes.
 A book royalty is a percentage of the revenue an author receives for each book sold.

 In traditional and independent publishing, the author receives a contract from the publisher which includes royalty percentages, book rights, advances, and other legal terms.
 The author’s royalty fee is decided upon by the publisher, usually on a case-by-case basis, depending on several variables such as the author’s credentials, book genre, book type, and more.

 In self-publishing, the author is given a royalty rate based upon the self-publishing platform that the author uses to publish the book.
 Book royalty rates on self-publishing platforms are typically standard and consistent for all authors, and will typically only vary depending on the type of book (ex: eBook, print, hardcover).